Sachin-Tambe/FundFlare/README.md

 Crowdfunding Platform for Small &amp; Medium Enterprises (SMEs)

 # Crowdfunding Platform for SMEs
+This is a web-based crowdfunding platform aimed at helping Small and Medium Enterprises (SMEs) launch campaigns and gain support from backers.
+The platform provides features such as dynamic campaign listings, detailed campaign information, backer contributions, and SME campaign management.
+Users can browse campaigns, create new ones, contribute funds, and track campaign progress.

+## Live Demo

+Explore the live website here: [FundFlare](https://sachin-tambe.github.io/FundFlare/)
 ## Description

 This is a web-based crowdfunding platform aimed at helping Small and Medium Enterprises (SMEs) launch campaigns and gain support from backers.
 The platform provides features such as dynamic campaign listings, detailed campaign information, backer contributions, and SME campaign management.
 Users can browse campaigns, create new ones, contribute funds, and track campaign progress.